apache/pulsar/site2/docs/client-libraries-node.md

 | `serialize()` | Serialize the message id into a Buffer for storing. | `Buffer` |
 | `toString()` | Get message id as String. | `String` |

-The client have static method of message id object.
+The client has static method of message id object.
 You can access it as `Pulsar.MessageId.someStaticMethod` too.

-The message id object have the following static methods available:
+The following static methods are available for the message id object:

 | Method | Description | Return type |
 | :----- | :---------- | :---------- |